teanalab/eCoaching-Text-Segmentation/README.md

 Now, you have all the executables in your project bin directory.
 Go to the project bin directory first.

-  * Check all configuration files and their directories
+  * Open all configuration files and check the directories mentined inside
-  * Run one of the model from LabLDA, MGLabLDA and LTA : "./LabLDA &lt;cfg file&gt;"
+  * Split the dataset into train and test sets.
+You can modify the cfg file for KFolds, deafult value sets as 5.
+Run "./Splitter  &lt;../config/stem/split.cfg&gt;"
+  * Modify all configuration files from config/stem for Each model, you can modify the alpha and beta value from this configuration file.
+You need 10 cfg files for each model if 10 folds is used.
+Run one of the model from LabLDA, MGLabLDA and LTA : "./LabLDA &lt;../config/stem/lda-1.cfg&gt;"; You can create a bash file and run 10 folds one by one with a single line command.
+After this run you will get word distribution.
-  * Run "./Eval  &lt;cfg file&gt;"
+  * Modify configuration file from config/stem for evaluation.
+Run "./Eval  &lt;../config/stem/lda-eval.cfg&gt;"
   * Performance of the model will be  saved into "perf" folder

+N.B. : If you are using stopwords or stem and stop together, then you will have to modify the corresponding directory such as "../config/stop-stem/split.cfg"

 ## Citation